 - 1. Gain admission to the college. - 2.
-Must be Texas Success Initiative (TSI) complete. - 3.
-Must have a minimum 2.0 grade point average (GPA). - 4.
-Attend an on-line Information Session to obtain an application packet. - 5.
-Complete all prerequisite courses with a grade of "C" or better: STSU 0300 - Student Success
+Must have a minimum 2.0 grade point average (GPA). - 3.
+Attend an on-line Information Session to obtain an application packet. - Complete all prerequisite courses with a grade of "C" or better: STSU 0300 - Student Success (EDUC 1300-Learning Frameworks may be substituted for STSU)

-(EDUC 1300-Learning Frameworks may be substituted for STSU) RNSG 1208 - Dosage Calculations
+RNSG 1208 - Dosage Calculations